Mō mātou

 Email Darian at northern.outreach@haemophilia.org.nz

-I have a degree in psychology and experience working in mental health.
+Loren is based in Cambridge in the Waikato.
+She has a degree in psychology and experience working in mental health and addictions.

-When I am not at work, I am likely to be spending time with my partner and our dog, attending live music events, spending time with family and friends, gardening, reading, arts and crafts, and participating in all types of sport.
+When I am not at work, Loren is likely to be spending time with her partner and our dog, attending live music events, spending time with family and friends, gardening, reading, arts and crafts, and participating in all types of sport.

 Email Loren at midland.outreach@haemophilia.org.nz

-Since April 2009, Lynne has worked with families as the Central Outreach Worker for HNZ providing education, support and advocacy.
-Her regional home base is in Wellington.
+Since April 2009, Lynne has worked with families providing education, support and advocacy.
+Her regional home base is in Wellington (Levin).

 Her interests outside of work include family, art, fashion, music plus regular voluntary work to raise funds for animal welfare.